 Apparently, you can find in some stages Bombastium, which can be used by Gyro Gearloose to invent a teleporter, thus bypassing the flying stage, but I haven’t found it so far.
 Also, for every stage that you finish successfully, that particular location on the map turns green and can’t be played again.
 Consequently, every treasure found by Glomgold turns a location red and can’t be accessed either.

-During the 30 days period, you can return to the office for more money-swimming or to check your investments in the stock market.
-While I get the money-swimming part (it’s a staple of the character, afterall), the stock market minigame baffles me.
+During the 30 days period, you can return to the office for more money-swimming or check your investments in the stock market.
+While I get the money-swimming part (it’s a staple of the character, after all), the stock market minigame baffles me.
 I mean, yes in the comics and show, Scrooge is depicted as a shrewd businessman but the main focus of the show has always been adventure, exploration and treasure hunting.
 Buying and selling stocks isn’t what I call exciting and this game was supposedly targeted for younger players.
-Did anyone actually played the stock market minigame back in the day?
+Did anyone actually play the stock market minigame back in the day?

 Anyway, back to the map.
-You can also travel to the Island of Macaroon where a giant weighing scale waits to weight all the gold you and Glomgold have amassed so far.
+You can also travel to the Island of Macaroon where a giant weighing scale waits to weigh all the gold you and Glomgold have amassed so far.
 If you go there before the end of the 30th day, it weighs your current gold and keeps it until the end of the month.
 When you reach the end of the month, you’ll be automatically transported there to weigh all the gold and determine the winner.
 And if Scrooge has more gold than Glomgold, you win the game.
 If not, you lose.

 The graphics are colourful but the animation looks very stiff.
 And the controls, even with a gamepad, aren’t very responsive.
 The music is OK (nowhere near as good as in the NES version) but the sound effects are very limited.
 While I found the easiest difficulty setting not much of a challenge, the other difficulty settings posed a real challenge, but with only 4 different stages repeated throughout the game, it gets boring in no time.

 In conclusion, this game pales in comparison with the NES version.
-While it has a few funny visual jokes here and there (like every time you crash the plane), in overall it isn’t a great game, despite having some cool cameos from the show.
-However if you’re a DuckTales fan, you might want to give it a shot by clicking here and enjoy it in your own browser.
+While it has a few funny visual jokes here and there (like every time you crash the plane), overall it isn’t a great game, despite having some cool cameos from the show.
+However, if you’re a DuckTales fan, you might want to give it a shot by clicking here and enjoy it in your own browser.